 The people sickened in this outbreak, who range in age from 16 to 92 years old, reported eating ALDI Little Salad Bar Brand Garden Salad, Hy-Vee Brand Garden Salad, or Jewel-Osco Signature Farms Garden Salad in the week before they became ill.
 The dates they first began to experience symptoms range from May 11, 2020, to June 15, 2020.

 Symptoms of a Cyclospora infection include explosive, sometimes watery diarrhea, muscle aches, abdominal cramps, vomiting, fever and other flu-like symptoms.
 These symptoms can last for weeks or months if untreated.
 Often they come in bouts, appearing to resolve and then resuming.
 If you ate this salad and developed these symptoms, contact a doctor.
 A stool sample test can determine if you have an infection.

-Pritzker Hageman Cyclospora lawyers are an experienced team with a successful track.
+Pritzker Hageman Cyclospora lawyers are an experienced team with a successful track record.
 We have represented clients in every other major Cyclospora outbreak in the U.S. If you got sick from contaminated salad, we want to help.
 For a free consultation, please call 1-888-377-8900, send a text 612-261-0856, or complete the form below.
 There is no obligation and we don’t get paid unless we win.